LETRYKA/movie-app/README.md

 > [!IMPORTANT]
 >
-> movie-app does not host any files, it merely links to 3rd party services.
+> This app does not host any files, it merely links to 3rd party services.
 > Legal issues should be taken up with the file hosts and providers.
-> movie-app is not responsible for any media files shown by the video providers.
+> this app is not responsible for any media files shown by the video providers.